Schedule of Readings + Assignments

 6: Archival Silence

 - Rodney G. S. Carter, “Of Things Said and Unsaid: Power, Archival Silences, and Power in Silence” Archivaria, September 25, 2006, 215–33.

-- Softball question as we wind up the first half: What ideas in the article were most and least intersting?
+- Softball question as we wind up the first half: What ideas in the article were most and least interesting to you?

-It’s a busy week, but especially with the long weekend, it’s a great time to start reading AHEAD in our next book and reduce what you have to do on Sunday night (when you won’t want to do anything).
-Obviously there is a chunk of reading for Monday, but any additional reading you can do will make life much easier when we reconvene.
+It’s a busy and tiring week (although not for this class), but the long weekend is a great time to get a jump on our book and reduce what you have to do on Sunday night (when you won’t want to do anything).
+Obviously there is a chunk of reading for Monday, but any additional reading you can do before the semester resumes will make life much easier once it does.

 18: Historical Theory I